Miretz/Raymarching_Playground/README.md

 \
 Tested on:
-- Windows 10 with MinGW & Clang
+- Windows 10 with MinGW, Clang and Visual Studio 2022
 - MacOS with GCC & Clang